ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

     - so no solution exists
     - however, *best fits* are possible
     - common for `over-determined systems of linear equations`
-      - "number of rows is much greater than number of cols"
+      - "number of rows is much greater than number of cols" - "tall"
     - typical for inconsistent systems of equations (trailing rows of 0s)
   - 2. b does exist in column space of A
     - A must have linearly independent columns